jamesdanielwhitford/replit.github.io/tutorials/40-multiuser-static-blog-with-nix.md

 We must now configure our repl to host our static site so that we can see the results of our work.
 If you're familiar with static site generators (perhaps from a [previous tutorial](https://docs.replit.com/tutorials/16-static-site-generator)), you'll know that this is a two-step process:

 1. Render content in markdown and insert it into theme templates to create HTML pages.
-2. Host those HTML pages on a webserver.
+2. Host those HTML pages on a web server.

 Hugo includes a built-in command that does both, [`hugo server`](https://gohugo.io/commands/hugo_server/).
 We can make this the command that executes when we click our repl's run button by editing the `run` directive in the `.replit` file as below: